 This will depend on your insurance.
 For example, my insurance fully covered a standard pump and then partially covered some of the more advanced pump options.
 While I could get a Spectra S2 fully covered, the Spectra S1 (battery-operated but not wearable) would cost a supplemental $50, and the Elvie or Willow would cost me an additional $300 (still a large investment).

-Not every insurance is the same, so check to see what yours will cover before choosing a pump.
+Not every insurance is the same, so check to see what yours will cover before choosing a breast pump.

 There is some debate to this.
 Everyone has a different pumping experience, and some people may get more milk extracted (or get it faster) with a standard pump, while others see no difference between a wearable and standard pump.